bigstephh732/SC-300-IAM-Labs/Phase-3-Application-Access/Lab09-App-Registrations.md

 ### Step 6 — Understand Service Principals
 Key concept (exam critical):
 An app registration defines the application.
 A service principal represents the app inside a tenant.

 ### Screenshots Include:
 App registrations list,
 App overview page,
 Certificates & secrets page,
 API permissions page

 ### What You Learned
-Applications have identities in Entra ID,
+-Applications have identities in Entra ID,
-App registrations define application identity,
+-App registrations define application identity,
-Apps authenticate using secrets or certificates, Permissions control what apps can access,
+-Apps authenticate using secrets or certificates,
+-Permissions control what apps can access,
-Service principals represent apps in tenants
+-Service principals represent apps in tenants